The territoriality of protection

 Of course, this previous personal possession may be secret (Cass.
 Crim, February 23, 1856)

-The proof of this possession can be relatively complex because of this secret: I advise you to describe your "secret invention"In a Soleau envelope as accurately as possible, or to file a description before a notary in order to prove a certain date.
+The proof of this possession can be relatively complex because of this secrecy: I advise you to describe your secret invention "In a Soleau envelope in the most precise way it is, or to file his description before a notary in order to prove a certain date.

 If the owner of a patent provokes the act of counterfeiting by a third party (eg ordering a counterfeit product abroad, or ordering the manufacture of a counterfeit product CA Paris, December 4, 1862), this act will be dismissed by the judges and will not be considered as counterfeit.

-Unlike trademark law (L716-5 CPI), if the patentee is aware of wrongdoing and allows it to be done, even for a lengthy period of time, this does not imply a waiver of the exercise of his rights (analogy with the decision Paris District Court, 3rd c.
+Unlike trademark law (L716-5 CPI), if the patentee is aware of wrongful acts and he lets it go on, even for a fairly long period, this does not entail his renunciation of the exercise of his rights (analogy with the decision Paris District Court, 3rd c.
 April 05, 1995 for designs).